luceCoding/Programming-Interview-Questions-in-Python/leetcode/hard/778_swim_in_rising_water.md

 1. As long as there are elements in the heap.
 2. Increment time + 1.
 2. Continue popping off the min heap until the top of the heap is > time.
-2. For each popped off element, if the element popped off is the last element, return current time.
+2. For each popped off element, if the element popped off is the bottom-right element of the grid, return current time.
 2. Add all neighbors of the popped elements into the min heap.
 Keep a visited set to not add duplicate elements into the heap.
 5. Repeat.